-According to an Eskimo legend, along the coast of Labrador northern lights were once imprisoned in the rocks.
+According to an Eskimo legend, along the coast of Labrador, the northern lights were once imprisoned in the rocks.
 One night, a wandering Eskimo warrior found them and with a mighty blow of this spear, was able to free most of the lights.
 Some of the lights were still trapped within the stone, making the needle-like imagery and allowing almost an iridescent play of colors.

-In reality, labradorite was originally discovered in St. Paul Island, Labrador, Canada in 1770 but is also found in Australia, Finland, India, Madagascar, Mexico, Newfoundland, Norway, Russia and the United States.
-It is known as spectrolite and often called black moonstone.
+In reality, labradorite was originally discovered in St. Paul Island, Labrador, Canada in 1770.
+It is also a mineral found in Australia, Finland, India, Madagascar, Mexico, Newfoundland, Norway, Russia and the United States.
+It is also known as spectrolite and often called black moonstone.

 The Eskimo legend sounds much more interesting, a little folklore always lures the reader in with visions of a cold night, warm furs bundling up the warrior.

 Originally chosen for its beauty and dark hues that goes well with colors, labradorite is also an important gemstone that increases energy, reduces stress and anxiety, and is said to protect its wearer from danger.

 It also aides in anti-aging, and provides its wearer with a healthy body and good fortune!

 Well, we’re sold-- Why not look good while wearing stylish jewelry?